Mclmadden/CB68/Week_9.md

 Import all channel figures into Inkscape to arrange into full channel maps.

+Prepare for meeting.

+Meeting To-Do List:

-Need to remake channel figures with consistent colorscale determined by maximum cube value and $3\sigma$ for the minimum.
+> Need to remake channel figures with consistent colorscale determined by maximum cube value and $3\sigma$ for the minimum.

-Change colorscale for figures to `cmap='magma'` for better contrast.
+> Change colorscale for figures to `cmap='magma'` for better contrast.

-Adjust channel map velocity range to 2 - 8 km/s because CCH originally set the minimum to 1 km/s, but CCH feature is duplicated, so one of them can be cut off.
+> Adjust channel map velocity range to 2 - 8 km/s because CCH originally set the minimum to 1 km/s, but CCH feature is duplicated, so one of them can be cut off.

-Enlarge and bold velocity text for individual figures in channel maps for legibility.
+> Enlarge and bold velocity text for individual figures in channel maps for legibility.

-Add colorbars to the empty space in channel maps.
+> Add colorbars to the empty space in channel maps.

-Choose consistent window size and vmin/vmax for moment 0 maps --> a little saturation at source location is acceptable, add 3-5 contours to make up for the loss.
+> Choose consistent window size and vmin/vmax for moment 0 maps --> a little saturation at source location is acceptable, add 3-5 contours to make up for the loss.

-Set moment map NaN values to 0 to hide mask features.
+> Set moment map NaN values to 0 to hide mask features.

-Potentially use CS as an example to create 1x3 figure with moments 0, 1, and 2 maps: magma, diverging red/blue, and a third cmap option.
+> Potentially use CS as an example to create 1x3 figure with moments 0, 1, and 2 maps: magma, diverging red/blue, and a third cmap option.

-Add subsections to the Discussion section in Overleaf draft with qualitative descriptions of each molecule's morphology seen in the channel maps.
+> Add subsections to the Discussion section in Overleaf draft with qualitative descriptions of each molecule's morphology seen in the channel maps.

 ### Wednesday 3/22

+Determine vmins/vmaxes for channel maps, and change cmap to magma.

+Generate standalone colobars for channel maps.

+Re-assemble channel maps in Inkscape with consistent colorscales.

+### Thursday 3/23

+### Friday 3/24